Vehicle Forfeiture in Minneapolis

 consent law.
 If you are able to defend yourself against the

 DWI charge and license revocation, you can avoid the forfeiture of your vehicle.

-This is why you should hire a skilled defense attorney.
+This is why it is pitival for you to hire an experienced DUI defense attorney.

 We’re Available 24/7 – Call Our Minneapolis DWI Attorneys

 If your vehicle was seized after a DWI arrest, it is imperative that you

 contact a Minneapolis DWI lawyer at Caplan & Tamburino Law Firm, P.A.